datpham18903/Production-Quality-Prediction/README.md

 3. **Command-line Interface**
    - Easy-to-use batch script for running models

-## Requirements

-- Java 11 or higher
-- Maven for dependency management
-- Windows environment (for batch script)

 ## How to Run

 1. Ensure you have Java and Maven installed on your system